-To achieve best practice, the Board decided GESB operates under a similar fit and proper standard for its Board Directors.
+To achieve best practice, the Board decided that GESB would operate under a similar fit and proper standard for its Board Directors.
 The GESB Director Appointment Policy and Procedure requires that each Board Director meets certain standards of fitness and propriety on an ongoing basis.